bunup/bunup/docs/docs/extra-options/exports.md

 The `exclude` option allows you to filter out specific export keys from the generated exports field in your package.json.
 This operates on the final export keys (like `"."`, `"./utils"`, `"./components"`) that appear in the exports object.

-You can provide either an array of glob patterns or exact export key strings, or a function that returns such an array.
+You can provide an array of strings (using exact export keys, wildcards, or a mix of both), or a function that returns such an array.

 ::: code-group